juanpallotta/LPP/README.md

 In order to proceed without making mistakes, we highly suggest to uncomment the proper line in the configuration files included in this repository.
 Also, its worth mentioning that this inputs allows only one valid entry for each variable, so check carefully if only one line of each variable is enabled (uncommented).

-# Lidar Data Level Products 1 and 2
+# General Information About Lidar Data Level Products 1 and 2
 In the following sections, a description of the two main data level products (1 and 2) are made.
 Both modules uses the same configuration file passed as the third argument.
-The name of this file is free, but must contain
+The name of this file is free, but must contain the variables described in the following sections.

 ```bash
 ##########################################################################################